 Making Easy Pulled BBQ Chicken Sandwiches

-Other similar recipes have chicken breasts and barbecue sauce in a crockpot with nothing else, this one has a few added ingredients which make it sensational.
-These added ingredients take these sandwiches to an awesome new level of flavor!
-I swear I can’t say enough good things about this simple BBQ chicken recipe because it is so gosh darn delicious!
+Making easy pulled BBQ chicken sandwiches is a simple and delicious way to enjoy a classic BBQ dish.
+By using a crockpot, the chicken becomes incredibly tender and flavorful, making for a satisfying and filling meal.
+This recipe is so simple and calls for minimal ingredients, some of which may already by in your kitchen.
+Other similar recipes have chicken breasts and barbecue sauce in a crockpot with nothing else, this one has a few added ingredients which make it sensational!
 I like to top my sandwiches with fresh coleslaw!
 Our Easy Coleslaw recipe tastes just like KFC’s and comes together in minutes!

 Why you should try this recipe today!